fare/inferior-shell/README.md

   returning as a list of one string per line (stripped of line-ending) what the inferior command sent to its standard output.

-* `*BACKEND*`

-  a variable to choose between backends.
-Currently, only supported are `:AUTO` (the default, using uiop:run-program, and spawning a shell unless it's a simple process), and `:SBCL` (only available on `#+(and sbcl sb-thread unix)`, doesn't need a shell but has some limitations such as only supporting redirection of stdin, stdout, stderr), and is not recommended (and not actively supported at the moment).

 The PROCESS-SPEC mini-language
 ------------------------------